datacarpentry/image-processing/_episodes/07-thresholding.md

 ~~~
 {: .python}

 First, we convert the
 image to grayscale and then blur it, using the `skimage.filter.gaussian()` function we
 learned about in the [Blurring]({{ page.root }}/06-blurring/) episode.
 We convert the input image to grayscale for easier thresholding.

 The fixed-level thresholding is performed using numpy comparison operators.

 ~~~
 # perform inverse binary thresholding
-mask = blur < t
+mask = blur < t_rescaled
 ~~~
 {: .python}

 Here, we want to turn "on" all pixels which have values smaller than the threshold,
 so we use the `less operator <` to compare the blurred image `blur` to the threshold `t`.
-The operator reurns a binary image, that we capture in the variable `mask`.
+The operator returns a binary image, that we capture in the variable `mask`.
 It has only one channel, and each of its values is either 0 or 1.
 Here is a
 visualization of the binary image created by the thresholding operation.
-The program used parameters of k = 7 and T = 210 to produce this image.
+The program used parameters of `sigma = 2` and `t = 0.8` to produce this image.
 You can
 see that the areas where the shapes were in the original area are now white,
 while the rest of the mask image is black.